Swan/Eggplants/README.md

 Eggplants is an open-source website that serves as an alternative to downloading osu! beatmaps.
 Whether it be the user is not logged into the osu! site, or is on another server - They can still download beatmaps.
 Eggplants uses the [osu!
 API](https://github.com/ppy/osu-api/wiki) to find beatmaps & the [Ripple](https://ripple.moe) beatmap mirror to download them.

+Currently, we support all sorts of different kinds of osu! links including:
+* osu.ppy.sh/b/
+* osu.ppy.sh/s/
+* new.ppy.sh/s/
+* osu.ppy.sh/b/
+* & Direct osu!
+IP links

+To share downloadable beatmaps with your friends, you can use these links:
+* eggplants.org/b/
+* eggplants.org/s/

 # Dependencies

 For now, Eggplants uses less than what the package.json contains, but will be used in the future.
 The current list of dependencies are as follows.
 Note: It won't work out of the box unless you change the code.